 In 2016 we hosted a Budget Night Party, the Education Graveyard, a Post-Budget Student Speak Out and run a ‘Get Enrolled, Get Informed, Get Voting!’
 Campaign.
 In previous years we’ve held an Unhappy Birthday Party for Christopher Pyne and student-run student forum about fee deregulation.
 We’ve held three Canberra student rallies against the budget on ANU campus, run a successful ‘A Degree Shouldn’t Be a Debt Sentence’ campaign which has now been taken up by the ALP and NTEU, and Red Squares campaign, including Read Ins outside ANU Chancellery and a Squarely in the Read: Words on the 2014 Higher Education Cuts.

 Questions?
 Suggestions for events?
 Want to submit feedback.
-Email the ANUSA Education Officer, Robyn Lewis, at email@example.com.
+Email the ANUSA Education Officer, Harry Needham, at firstname.lastname@example.org.

 Make sure you also join the ANUSA Education Committee on Facebook